theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Shaun Thomas* in chat: I'm extremely shocked that showed up in 16.2.

 *   Yurri: Yeah, I didn't expect that either, because that's just a great way to have absolutely undefined behavior.
-Like if somebody forgot to um rebuild their extension against a new minor, then this can be pretty terrible.
+Like if somebody forgot to rebuild their extension against a new minor, then this can be pretty terrible.

 *   But my general answer to all of this unless you're going really deep into the guts of Postgres, unless you're doing something very deep in terms